 Instant Pot Potato Salad is a quick and easy recipe made in the pressure cooker in less than 15 minutes.
 It is super convenient because you end up cooking both the potatoes and eggs together in the same pot.
+Watch the short video tutorial below and see how easy this recipe is!

 Easy Instant Pot Potato Salad